Post 220 – by Gautam Shah

 These are lintels, door-heads and surrounds, cornices, pediments, etc. These are made with better-tougher material when a critical structural role to play.
 The material selection, in such cases differs from other architectural elements and contrasts in terms of colour, grain orientation and texture.
 Palladio replaced such carved elements of stone with baked terracotta pieces, but coloured them to look like stone entities.
 In later periods buildings had plastered or stucco finished, that were cheaper and easier to form then in stone.
 The coating finishes equalized the expression of diverse elements of the opening system.

 In Central Asia, such features are highlighted with use of ceramic mosaics.
-The surface finishes are used, both to equalise or differentiate the elements of the openings.
+The surface finishes are used, both to equalize or differentiate the elements of the openings.
 The colour and pattern, both created the surface differences, but without a strong dimensional depth.

 Symbolic association with certain colour schemes is used to associate such buildings to specific religion, tribes, clans, trades and functional uses.